application-stacks/runtime-component-operator/doc/user-guide.md

 When `expose` is **not** set to `true`, the Knative service is labeled with `serving.knative.dev/visibility=cluster-local` which makes the Knative route to only be available on the cluster-local network (and not on the public Internet).
 However, if `expose` is set `true`, the Knative route would be accessible externally.

-To configure secure HTTPS connections for your deployment, see [Configuring HTTPS with TLS certificates](https://knative.dev/docs/serving/using-a-tls-cert/) for more information.
+To configure secure HTTPS connections for your Knative deployment, see [Configuring HTTPS with TLS certificates](https://knative.dev/docs/serving/using-a-tls-cert/) for more information.

 ### Kubernetes Application Navigator (kAppNav) support

-By default, Application Runtime Operator configures the Kubernetes resources it generates to allow automatic creation of an application definition by [kAppNav](https://kappnav.io/), Kubernetes Application Navigator.
+By default, Application Stacks Operator configures the Kubernetes resources it generates to allow automatic creation of an application definition by [kAppNav](https://kappnav.io/), Kubernetes Application Navigator.
 You can easily view and manage the deployed resources that comprise your application using Application Navigator.
 You can disable auto-creation by setting `createAppDefinition` to `false`.

 To join an existing application definition, disable auto-creation and set the label(s) needed to join the application on `RuntimeApplication` CR.
 See [Labels](#labels) section for more information.